 All water, even tap water, contains certain minerals and compounds.
-TDS (total dissolved solids) is a measurement of the amount of materials such as minerals, metals, and ions that have been dissolved in the water.
+TDS (total dissolved solids) is a measurement of the amount of materials present in water, such as minerals, metals and ions.
 Solids dissolved in water are measured in PPM, which stands for parts per million.

-To give you a better idea for comparison, spring water, like Eska water, typically contains around 50 PPM of TDS, whereas mineral water typically contains at least 250 PPM of TDS.
+To give you a better idea for comparison, spring water, like Eska water, typically contains a TDS of 50 PPM, while mineral water has a TDS of at least 250 PPM.
 According to the Safe Drinking Water Foundation, the Canadian guideline for TDS in drinking water is less than 500 PPM.
 Mineral water can sometimes be problematic as it runs the risk of going over the recommended limitations.
 Make sure you always read the label on your mineral water bottle to be mindful of what you’re drinking.

 Unlike spring and mineral water, purified water doesn’t necessarily come from a natural source.
 The name purified simply means the water has been filtered or processed to remove impurities like chemicals and other contaminants.

-Purified water is water that’s been treated with one or several processes to remove dissolved solids, chemicals or contaminants.
+Purified water is water that’s been treated with one or more processes to remove dissolved solids, chemicals and contaminants.
 On the plus side, this process removes potentially harmful chemicals.
 On the flip side, it generally removes beneficial minerals, too.

 Some of the most common processes used to purify water include: